Child Custody And Visitation Lawyers in Irvine & Orange County, CA

 If you are looking for information regarding a child custody case and your rights, we are here to help.
-To schedule a no pressure, confidential initial consultation to discuss your options with an experienced attorney at California Family Law Firm, a top child custody law firm in Orange County, call us at 949-503-7200 or send us a message in the form at the bottom of the page.
+To schedule a no pressure, confidential initial consultation to discuss your options with an experienced attorney at California Family Law Firm, a top child custody law firm in Irvine & Orange County, call us at 949-503-7200 or send us a message in the form at the bottom of the page.
 California Family Law Firm represents residents of Southern California for legal services in all child custody issues, including those related to visitation rights, child support, domestic violence restraining orders, attorney’s fees and costs, DNA testing (if applicable), and all other legal issues related to child custody cases.
-We are experienced in the legal process of child custody cases and can guide you through both high conflict contested child custody actions, drafting of an uncontested child custody agreement, and everything in between.
+Our child custody attorneys in Irvine & Orange County are experienced in the legal process of child custody cases and can guide you through both high conflict contested child custody actions, drafting of an uncontested child custody agreement, and everything in between.
 How a case proceeds, the amount of time it takes, and the cost depends on not only you, but also your child’s other parent.
 You can discuss all child custody issues with your child custody attorney during your initial consultation.
 You will undoubtedly have questions about your parental rights and child custody case as you proceed, and we are here to help.
 Oftentimes, the legal process can be frustrating and confusing.
 Child custody legal proceedings may come at a time of uncertainty and sometimes instability.
-An experienced child custody lawyer at our firm will go over every step of your case, from drafting an initial letter to your child’s other parent advising of representation, to completing and filing all required Family Court forms and pleadings, to coordinating service of all required documents, to litigation or settlement of all issues.
+An experienced Orange County child custody lawyer at our firm will go over every step of your case, from drafting an initial letter to your child’s other parent advising of representation, to completing and filing all required Family Court forms and pleadings, to coordinating service of all required documents, to litigation or settlement of all issues.
 There are two different types of child custody in California, legal custody and physical custody.
 We will discuss both types.contact us now

 Oftentimes, when making child custody and visitation orders, the parent with more custody or a lower income will ask the Court to make or modify their child support orders at the same time.
 That topic is discussed more in depth here, but you should be aware that child support is primarily based upon each parent’s incomes, and the parenting time with each parent.
 All relevant incomes and timeshare percentage will be input into a calculator, and then the judge will make that guideline child support number its order the vast majority of the time.
 The judge will often also make an order for equal sharing of unreimbursed healthcare and childcare costs.

 Legal custody involves decision-making rights of parents in their children’s lives.
 The vast majority of cases involve Court orders for joint legal custody, which the Courts define in Family Code section 3003 as “both parents shall share the right and the responsibility to make the decisions relating to the health, education, and welfare of a child.”
 When a judge makes an order for joint legal custody, Family Code section 3083 requires them to “specify the circumstances under which the consent of both parents is required to be obtained in order to exercise legal control of the child and the consequences of the failure to obtain mutual consent.
 In all other circumstances, either parent acting alone may exercise legal control of the child.”
 This means that day-to-day activities such as electronics usage, meals, and bedtimes are handled by the parent exercising their custodial time with the child unless the legal custody order states otherwise.
 Joint legal custody orders usually include orders specifying decision-making control regarding the child’s enrollment or disenrollment in school, childcare, extra curricular activities, or with medical, dental, psychological, or other mental health providers.
 They can also be uniquely tailored to your situation to give one parent sole control over limited issues, such as if one parent is unreasonably blocking the other from obtaining a passport for the child to travel for a vacation, or to allow the child to obtain their driver’s license.
 When one parent demonstrates poor decision-making ability or disinterest in the child’s life, the Court may order the other parent sole legal custody.
 In that scenario, the parent with sole legal custody shall be completely responsible for all decision-making regarding the minor child’s school, religious practice, medical and dental care, childcare, extracurriculars, and all other significant decisions in their lives.
 However, even when one parent has sole legal custody, that does not mean the other parent is completely shut out from the child’s records and information.
 In fact, Family Code section 3025 specifically states that “Access to records and information pertaining to a minor child, including, but not limited to, medical, dental, and school records, shall not be denied to a parent because that parent is not the children's custodial parent.”
-Your child custody lawyer will discuss individual provisions relating to legal custody with you and can tailor your legal request to the Court to address specific issues that have arisen in your case.
+Your Irvine child custody lawyer will discuss individual provisions relating to legal custody with you and can tailor your legal request to the Court to address specific issues that have arisen in your case.

 Physical Custody and Visitation